zachaysan/nca/content/answers/generate_json.markdown

 # Generating JSON in Nim

-To generate JSON in Nim:
+The easiest way to generate JSON in Nim is to rely on the object system:

 ```nim
 import marshal